DonotCall/Linux_Firewall_DNS/README.md

 ### 1️⃣ Place all files inside folder: `dnsfirewall`

-### 2️⃣ Edit systemd service
+### 2️⃣ Edit systemd service and Copy to the mentioned path

-# Example:
-ExecStart=/usr/bin/python3 /home/ubuntu/dnsfirewall/dns_firewall_linux.py
-WorkingDirectory=/home/ubuntu/dnsfirewall

 👉 Replace `/home/ubuntu` with your actual full path.